smartive/node-application-config/README.md

 # node-application-config
 Package to provide application config with local config and environment support.
-This package allows you to simply overr
+This package allows you to simply override config variables by defining local config files or environment variables.

 ## Usage